Is your website not converting sales? Then it’s time for a website audit / conversions audit to change your conversion rate optimization strategy.

 Those steps alone will massively reduce the number or URLs.
 This will help to optimize your Google Crawl Budget and will improve your overall SEO by improving the flow of link juice around your site.

-Improve content structure for SEO by merging blog posts
+Improve conversion rate optimization strategy (and SEO) by merging blog posts

 So far, we have cut out lots of unessential URLs.
 And it was pretty easy up to now.